srmeier/KnightOnline/readme.md

 * The N3ME project currently requires VS6 to compile

 #### Intentional design decisions:
-* The project is currently focused around supporting the 1298/9 version of the game.
+* _The project is currently focused around supporting the 1298/9 version of the game_.
 Version 1298/9 has most of the core functionality attributed to the game’s success.
 By ignoring later versions of the game we keep the system relatively simplistic.
 This allows us to strengthen the fundamental components of the game while minimizing the amount of reverse engineering necessary to make things work.
-* We stick to the 1298/9 database schema.
+* _We stick to the 1298/9 database schema_.
 To ensure compatibility with the 1298/9 version of the game we do not modify the basic database schema.
 This means the structure of the database and how information is stored in the database doesn’t change while we are working.
 This could change once the core functionality of the 1298/9 is in place.

 <br>